 Is there a prepay gas supplier in Ireland?

-However, in some instances suppliers will install these meters for people who simply want the option to use prepay gas, and PrePayPower has recently added prepay gas to its services for new customers - the CRU has said that a recent spike in gas switching could be attributed to this.
+Prepay gas is not as common as prepay electricity, but it is still available in Ireland.
+PrePayPower added prepay gas to its services for new customers recently, and it has proven popular - the CRU has said that a recent spike in gas switching could be attributed to this.

 What is prepay gas?